-Despite scientific advances in our understanding of pathogenesis and transmission and expanded options for prevention and treatment, human immunodeficiency virus (HIV) infection remains a complex, challenging clinical problem and public health concern.
+Despite scientific advances in our understanding of pathogenesis and transmission and expanded options for prevention and treatment, human immunodeficiency virus (HIV) infection remains a complex, challenging clinical problem and health concern.
 In the United States, the prevalence of infection has increased substantially among young women and among the elderly in recent decades.
 The former has serious implications for maternal and child health; the latter presents new challenges for nurses and physicians who provide elder care.
-As yet, there is no cure or preventive vaccine; however, combination antiretroviral therapy controls HIV infection and permits individuals to lead relatively healthy, productive lives for decades.

 The purpose of this course is to provide a basic, practical review and update of knowledge concerning HIV infection and acquired immune deficiency syndrome (AIDS), addressing the key issues that impact clinical and public health practice.
-Topics to be addressed include immunopathogenesis, modes of transmission, natural history and clinical staging, risk behavior assessment, prevention (including postexposure prophylaxis [PEP]), diagnosis, management, and follow-up.
+Topics to be addressed include immunopathogenesis, modes of transmission, natural history and clinical staging, risk behavior assessment, prevention (including postexposure prophylaxis), diagnosis, management, and follow-up.